The extraordinary life of Harry Stokes – born c.1799 Doncaster, died 15 October 1859 Salford

-Henry Stokes – or Harry as he was generally known – was born in Doncaster in around 1799.
-He assumed a male identity at a young age and served a bricklayer’s apprenticeship in Bawtry, just outside Doncaster.
+Henry Stokes – or Harry as he was generally known – was born in around 1799.
+He assumed a male identity at a young age and began serving a bricklayer’s apprenticeship with a Mr Peacock in Bawtry, just outside Doncaster.
 Bricklaying was a skilled trade and Harry would typically have trained for around seven years.

-While working as an apprentice Harry began a relationship with a young woman.
-Later newspaper reports state the couple married in Sheffield in about 1816, and there’s a record of a Henry Stoake marrying an Ann Hants on 14 January 2017 at the Cathedral Church of St Peter and St Paul, Sheffield.
+There’s a record of a Henry Stoake marrying an Ann Hants on 14 January 1817 at the Cathedral Church of St Peter and St Paul, Sheffield.
 Check out the marriage entry below, are the scribbled out names clues that all was not what it seemed?

 Harry’s bricklaying business

-The couple moved to Manchester where Harry built up a successful bricklaying firm employing eight men and an apprentice.
-Ann did the business bookkeeping.
-News reports highlight that Harry was a well respected tradesman specialising in chimney construction.
+The young couple moved to Manchester where Harry built up a successful bricklaying firm.
+News reports from 1838 highlight that Harry was a well respected tradesman specialising in chimney and flue construction.
+He employed eight men and an apprentice, with Ann doing the bookkeeping.

-From 1824 to the 1850s Harry is listed as a bricklayer in Manchester trade directories.
-Here is Harry’s entry in the 1824 directory: Henry Stoke, 13 Potter Street.
+We can find Harry listed as a bricklayer in Manchester trade directories from 1824 to the 1850s .
+Here’s Harry’s entry in the 1824 directory: Henry Stoke, 13 Potter Street:

 Images of rates books and trade directories courtesy of Manchester Libraries, Information and Archives, Manchester City Council.